Bird-Brain (Marvel Comics): Fictional character biography

 Bird-Brain is one of a number of "Ani-Mates", creatures created by an insane geneticist named the Ani-Mator, combining the characteristics of humans and animals.
 The Ani-Mator subjects his creations to a number of cruel and deadly experiments before Bird-Brain escapes the Ani-Mator's island and befriends the New Mutants.
 Bird-Brain's simplistic language leaves him unable to communicate any of the New Mutants except for Cypher, who possesses the mutant ability to understand all languages.
+Bird-Brain and Cypher become close friends.

-Bird-Brain develops relatively close relationships with Cypher (who is fascinated by Bird-Brain's language) and Wolfsbane, who he views as a kindred spirit.
 Feeling he had abandoned the other mutated creatures on the island, Bird-Brain returns with the New Mutants to free them.
-The Ani-Mator, attempting to shoot Wolfsbane, instead kills Cypher, and Magik exiles the Ani-Mator to Limbo in retaliation, where he is eaten by demons.
+The Ani-Mator, attempting to shoot Wolfsbane, instead kills Cypher.
+Magik exiles the Ani-Mator to Limbo in retaliation, where he is eaten by demons.
 Once freed from the Ani-Mator's tyranny, Bird-Brain decides to remain on the island with the other Ani-Mates.

 Some time later, the New Mutants return to Bird-Brain's island and learn that he and the Ani-Mates have been infected with a virus created by the Ani-Mator prior to his death in a bid to resurrect himself.
 Bird-Brain does not recognize the New Mutants and attacks them before being stopped by Warlock.
 The New Mutants destroy the virus, restoring Bird-Brain to normal.